You might first discuss your symptoms with your family doctor, but he or she will probably refer you to a neurologist for further evaluation.

 - Write down questions to ask your doctor.

-Your time with your doctor may be limited, so preparing a list of questions can help you make the most of your time together.
+Your time with your doctor may be limited, so try to prepare a list of questions.
 For Charcot-Marie-Tooth disease, some basic questions to ask your doctor include:

 - What's the most likely cause of my symptoms?